 Securities borrowed and securities loaned are recorded at the amount of cash collateral advanced or received.
-Securities borrowed transactions require the Company to provide the counterparty with collateral which may be in the form of cash, letters of credit or other securities.
-With respect to securities loaned, the Company receives collateral which may be in the form of cash or other securities in an amount generally in excess of the fair value of the securities loaned.
+Securities borrowed transactions require the Company to provide the counterparty with collateral in the form of cash.
+With respect to securities loaned, the Company receives collateral in the form of cash in an amount generally in excess of the fair value of the securities loaned.